raidasaidv2/CollectEmAll/README.md

 ## Missable Cards

 Throughout the game, some cards are easily missed if a player chooses one action over another, skips a side quest, or simply does not explore.
-Here's a list of such cases:

 ## Journal Entry